 The expected liquidity flows of Volkswagen Bank GmbH are pooled and evaluated by Treasury.
-Daily liquidity needs are determined by the Cash Management office of Volkswagen Bank GmbH's Treasury back office for all companies domiciled in Germany.
-The companies' accounts are monitored and peak liquidity requirements are balanced out (cash pooling).
+Daily liquidity requirements are calculated by Cash Management in the Treasury Back Office of Volkswagen Bank GmbH.
+Liquidity surpluses or shortfalls are eliminated by investing or raising cash with external banks as well as through ECB tenders.